-The global pandemic may cause facility restrictions that may necessitate shifting to fewer or more class cycles designated for delivery at a given DOC facility, that may instead be delivered at an alternate facility listed in this contract, as determined by DOC Anchorage Central Office staff in collaboration with the contractor.
+Operational security considerations or health emergencies may cause facility restrictions that may necessitate shifting to fewer or more class cycles designated for delivery at a given DOC facility, that may instead be delivered at an alternate facility listed in this RFP, as determined by DOC Anchorage Central Office staff in collaboration with the contractor.
 Further, facilities may be made inaccessible due to security considerations and the training times may need to be rescheduled.